vultr/whmcs-vultr/README.md

-# Vultr WHMCS Module
+# WHMCS Module

-_**Note: This module is community driven.
-It is no longer actively maintained.
-Pull requests are accepted.**_
+## Note: This module is community driven, it is no longer actively maintained.

 ## System Requirements